atyadav/Line_Folloer_RBPi_Bot/README.md

 2. IR Sensors + L298N Motor Driver + Arduino
 3. IR Sensors + L298N Motor Driver + Raspberry Pi

-This program talk about 3rd option.
+This program talks about 3rd option.

 Image file shows wire connection where as .py file gives code to be used.